What is the bowel?

-The bowel goes from the stomach to the back passage (anus).
-It is a hollow muscular tube.
-It processes all the food we eat and breaks it down into nutrients for the body to use.
-It also gets rid of any solid waste matter from the body as poo (also called faeces or stools).
+The bowel processes all the food we eat and breaks it down into nutrients for the body to use.
+The bowel also gets rid of any solid waste matter from the body as poo.
+Other words for poo include faeces and stool.

 Diagram showing the parts of the digestive system